Improving energy efficiency of your home

 Here are some small, low cost measures you can fit that won’t cost the earth, but will help you to stay warmer in the winter and save money.

 Unless your home is very new, you’re likely to be losing some heat through draughts around windows and doors, gaps in floorboards etc. Fit some draught proofing strips to improve comfort levels and save money.
-We sell a low cost system at our Energy Saving Shop.

 Low energy light bulbs: